 Remembering Jane Wyman

-Born Sarah Jane Mayfield on January 5, 1917 in Saint Joseph, Missouri, Academy Award-winning actress Jane Wyman began a film acting career in 1932 (age 15) that continued for over 50 years.
+Academy Award-winning actress Jane Wyman began her film acting career in 1932 at the tender age of 15, and continued in a career that would endure for over 50 years.

-Her first marriage was as 16-year-old Jane Fulks, to salesman Ernest Wyman in April 1933.
+Born Sarah Jane Mayfield on January 5, 1917 in Saint Joseph, Missouri, her first marriage was as 16-year-old Jane Fulks, to salesman Ernest Wyman in April 1933.
 Jane had taken her foster father's (Richard D. Fulks) last name, after her father died and her mother moved away.
 Ernest and Jane Wyman were divorced in 1935 after 2 years of marriage.

 In June 1937 Jane Wyman married for the second time, to businessman Myron Futterman.
 Myron Futterman and Wyman separated after 3 months, reportedly because she wanted children and he did not; their divorce was finalized in December 1938.